 - Air Travel Aviation Consumer Protection & Enforcement — U.S. Department of Transportation

 - Banks & Credit Unions that are state-chartered and headquartered in Georgia — Georgia Department of Banking & Finance

 - Banks that are federally-chartered (e.g., Wells Fargo, Bank of America, JP Morgan / Chase) — Comptroller of the Currency and the Consumer Financial Protection Bureau

 - Credit Reports — Federal Trade Commission

 - Credit Unions that are federally-chartered — National Credit Union Administration and the Consumer Financial Protection Bureau

-- Debt Collectors - Governor’s Office of Consumer Protection
+- Debt Collectors — Georgia Department of Law, Consumer Protection Unit

 - Identity Theft — Contact your local law enforcement authority

 - Insurance — Georgia Commissioner of Insurance

 - Lemon Law Complaints — Department of Law, Consumer Protection Unit